 Speaking of the brakes, some might be disappointed to learn that the Harrier doesn't get rear disc brakes, and yes, that might have been expected in an SUV in this segment.
 However, we're happy to report that braking performance is good, although the pedal travel is longer than we'd have liked, and the bite point could have been higher up in the travel.

 The first thing to remember with the Tata Harrier is that even though it borrows a basic platform, it is not a Land Rover.
 It is, instead, a rival to everything from the Mahindra XUV500 to the Jeep Compass, and your expectations have to be set accordingly.

 It is, no doubt, a milestone moment for Tata Motors – the first time it’s properly leveraged its synergy with JLR – and though it’s a damn good product too, it’s not without its flaws.
 Ergonomics, some missing equipment and NVH come to mind.
 Moreover, even though the lack of AWD could be forgiven, people are already up in arms about the absence of an automatic gearbox option – and rightfully so.
 In a segment where 35 percent of sales are automatic, Tata Motors will miss out on a big chunk of potential buyers.

 But there’s something more significant about the Harrier, and it’s that it feels like the first vehicle from an Indian brand that’s truly a global player; one that wouldn’t just sell, but potentially be quite successful in foreign markets.
 It’s a strong package, has great space and comfort, a plush interior, a good ride and striking looks.
-All that remains now is the price tag, which we’ll find out in January 2019.
-However, what we hear is that the Harrier will significantly undercut its chief rival the Jeep Compass, in which case the bigger, plusher and more spacious Tata is quite a steal, one we can confidently recommend.
+At a price of Rs 12.69 lakh to Rs 16.25 lakh (ex-showroom, Delhi), the Harrier significantly undercuts its chief rival the Jeep Compass, making the bigger, plusher and more spacious Tata quite a steal, and one we can confidently recommend.
 The Harrier has the makings of a winner.